RahulAgrwal/Upstox-Trading-AI/README.md

 ## ⚠️ Security & Risk Disclaimer
 - **Paper Trading First**: It is highly recommended to run this in a "Paper Trading" or "Sandbox" mode before committing real capital.
+- **Strictly for Education/Learning**: Not intended for live-money or untested production use.
+No investment advice or guarantee of results.
 - **Financial Risk**: Trading stocks involves significant risk of loss.
 This software is provided "as is" for educational and research purposes.
 - **Key Safety**: Never commit your .env file to version control (GitHub/GitLab).
 Use .gitignore.